 Welcome back to the Scrappy Swoon Quilt Along!
 I’m so excited to finish up the quilt top.
 Today we’ll discuss piecing the top and backing with the goal of sharing our finished quilts on March 11th.
-Those who link up with a completed Scrappy Swoon quilt will be entered to win a fat quarter bundle of Color Me Retro from the Fat Quarter Shop!
+Those who link up with a completed Scrappy Swoon quilt will be entered to win a fat quarter bundle of

 Now, let’s get sewing!
 We’re going to put together the quilt top by first piecing our sections into two basic blocks.

 First up, the corner block.
 For this block you will need: 1 – section 3 block, 2 – section section 4 blocks, 1 – section 7 block, 2 – section 8 blocks, 1 – section 9 block and 1 – section 10 block.

 Referring to the picture above, lay the 8 pieces out as follows: